KieraConway/CSC786/README.md

 > Writing
 >
-> Submit a 1-page report outlining the background of the existing research discovery you <br>
+> Submit a 1-page report outlining the background of your chosen course topic.
+Clearly state<br>
-> intend to replicate/reproduce in security or AI research areas.
-Clearly state the research<br>
+> the research problem or theme you intend to explore in your course, including its relevance,<br>
-> problem, its relevance, significance, and why you chose this particular discovery.<br>
+> significance, and potential impact.<br>
 >
 > <sub><i>Indicate selected project option within assignment <br>
 > Submit your work in .pdf format <br></i></sub>